iveksl2/goodcode/README.md

 Few Words of Caution:
 No one principle is likely to be earth shattering in improving your code quality.
-However, the accumulation of a large set of principles independently verified can in aggregate make a significant positive difference.
+However, similar to a trading strategy, the accumulation of a many principles independently verified can in aggregate make a significant positive difference.

 Finally, we believe by far the single best way to improve you coding ability is to be in the trenches reading and writing code.
-This repository can serve as a meta layer post-mortem to allow you to 'sharpen the saw' when attacking your next project.
+This repository can serve serve as a post-mortem to allow you to 'sharpen the saw' when attacking your next project.

 Each Principle will Provide Empirical Support (i) and Reference / Documentation (ii) on implementing the principle.